CUBRID/cubrid-manual/en/install.rst

 You can modify the environment such as service ports etc. edit the parameters of a configuration file located in the **$CUBRID/conf** directory.
 See :ref:`Installing-and-Running-on-Windows` for more information.

-**Starting CUBRID automatically when starting a system on Linux**

-If you have installed CUBRID with SH package, it includes "cubrid" script on the $CUBRID/share/init.d directory.
-Change **$CUBRID_USER** environment variable in this script as a Linux account which installed CUBRID; if you register this script to /etc/init.d directory, CUBRID can be started automatically when Linux system is started by using a **service** command or a **chkconfig** command.

-If you have installed CUBRID with RPM package, "cubrid" script is added to the /etc/init.d directory.
-But you need to change **$CUBRID_USER** environment variable into "cubrid" account.

 **Installing CUBRID Interfaces**

 You can see the latest information on interface modules such as CCI, JDBC, PHP, ODBC, OLE DB, ADO.NET, Ruby, Python and Node.js and install them by downloading files from `http://www.cubrid.org/wiki_apis <http://www.cubrid.org/wiki_apis>`_ .